 Short and sassy, Justine believes that life is weird but makes for great comedy.
 Everyone's just making it up as they go along, so why not do it together on a stage?

 Justine moved to DC to be a high school social studies teacher and stayed in DC to be an improv comedy teacher and performer.
 Hey, life really is a journey.
 She believes in building a supportive, fun classroom while also really challenging students to expand their comfort zones and put real effort into growing their craft.
 Her absolute favorite part about teaching improv is feeling the joy that comes from students surprising themselves and making connections—between life and comedy as well as between each other.

 Her love for improv grew wildly after showing up to the first class with sweaty palms and a stomach tied in very intricate knots.
 She still gets backstage butterflies and hopes that never ever changes.
-Currently, she performs with WIT company ensemble Hellcat, as well as special project shows Citizens’ Watch and Die!
-Die!
-Die!.
+Currently, she obsesses over and performs with WIT company ensemble Hellcat.

 “She really pushed us to create grounded, dynamic character relationships and to be physical.”

 “Justine’s fantastic.
 She’s energetic, warm, and really looks out for people.
 She’s generous with positive feedback and conscientious about making sure nobody feels left out or forgotten.
 11/10 would be her student again.”